 Purpose and summary of role

 The primary purpose of the Dental Assistant (DA) role is to ensure the Dentists are set up for success prior to interfacing with patients and during patient procedures.
-The DA clearly communicates to Dentist – the patients’ needs/request and other education, procedures, diagnosis and treatment related matters prior to treatment.
-The DA perform a variety of patient care, office, and laboratory duties, in addition to performing work chair-side as Dentist examines and treat patients and works proactively to ensure Dentist clinical/hygiene needs are met.
-The DA is responsible for making patients comfortable as they are seated in the dental chair, prepares patient for treatment, and obtains the accurate patient dental records.
-The DA is responsible for handing instruments and materials to Dentist and also responsible for keeping the patients' mouths dry and clear by using suction or other devices.
+The DA clearly communicates to the Dentist – the patients’ needs/request and other education, procedures, diagnosis and treatment related matters prior to treatment.
+The DA performs a variety of patient care, office, and laboratory duties, in addition to performing work chair-side as the Dentist examines and treats patients and works proactively to ensure the Dentists clinical/hygiene needs are met.
+The DA is responsible for making patients comfortable as they are seated in the dental chair, prepares patients for treatment, and obtains the accurate patient dental records.
+The DA is responsible for handing instruments and materials to the Dentist and is also responsible for keeping the patients' mouths dry and clear by using suction or other devices.
 The DA is responsible for sterilizing and disinfecting instruments and equipment, preparing trays of instruments for dental procedures, and instructing patients on postoperative and general oral health care.

 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.